 - 233. OSHA considers a strength of its PSM standard to be its performance-based nature [80].
 For example, OSHA asserts that it provides many examples of process safety information through guidance that is not specifically called out in the PSM standard [80].
 Furthermore, although flood-related documents such as FEMA flood maps and Flood Insurance Studies are not specifically identified as process safety information, OSHA contends that for facilities at risk of flooding, this information could be considered process safety information, prompting the need for a management-of-change review [80].
 In addition, OSHA maintains that although the PSM standard does not define facility siting requirements by design, that does not mean that consideration of flood risk or flood hazards are not required as part of a company's facility siting review [80].
-The PSM standard does not, however, contain an express regulatory requirement for companies to consider flood risk or flood hazards in their PHAs or facility siting reviews.
+The PSM standard does not, however, contain an express regulatory requirement for companies to consider flood insurance maps and related studies as process safety information or to consider flood risk or flood hazards in their PHAs or facility siting reviews.
 In addition, the CSB investigation did not identify any current and applicable OSHA guidance on flood risk or flood hazards. - 234.
 OSHA PSM guidance provided to industry on PHAs states that a PHA should analyze "external factors that might affect the process [81]."
 While companies may analyze flood risk in their PHA as part of external factors, this limited guidance may not prompt a PHA team to have a specific discussion or evaluation of flooding or flood risk.